GAfieldCN/automatic-camera-pointcloud-calibration/README.md

-## Camera-LiDAR-Calibration Manual
+## Automatic-Camera-Pointcloud-Calibration Manual

-This solution provides a method for manually calibrating the extrinsic parameters between Livox LiDAR  and camera.
+This solution provides a method for automatically calibrating the extrinsic parameters between pointcloud sensors (especially Livox LiDAR) and camera.

-### Step1: Environment configuration
+### 1: Environment configuration

 (The following calibration process is under the Ubuntu 64-bit 18.04 and ROS melodic environment )